michaelzimet/MgOptChaoticDesync/README.md

 EBC_mz is used to generate Figs 7-9.
 EBC_mult is used to generate Fig 10.

-These are specific implemenations of the Event-Based Control code published by Faranak Rajabi here: https://github.com/faranakR/HH-Stochastic-Control and require the functions folder from that repository in the same Matlab folder.
+These are specific implemenations of the Event-Based Control code published by Faranak Rajabi here: https://github.com/faranakR/HH-Stochastic-Control and require the functions folder from that repository to be present in the same Matlab folder.